Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Full expansion of the magnetization

 We now compute $\Psi^\star_4[F_0]$: note that the monomials corresponding to $\ell \geq 4$ in the outer sum above satisfies $(a)$ in Proposition \ref{prop:crucial}, so they are deleted.
 Similarly, $\ell=1$ in the outer sum above is also deleted because of $(c)$ in Proposition \ref{prop:crucial:product}.
 Thus,

 Let $f(z_1,...,z_q):=(\sum_{i=1}^{q}z_i-q)^4=(f_0)^4$.
 Then, by definition of $\Phi^\star_{4,f}$ (cf. \eqref{eq:def:Phi:star}) and \eqref{eq:f:zero:psi:star}, it follows that

 since it is straightforward to check that every monomial of the polynomial inside $\Psi_4$ above satisfies $(a)$ or $(b)$ in Proposition \ref{prop:crucial} with $m=4$.
-Therefore, Proposition \ref{prop:crucial:product} and \eqref{eq:cor:4th:power:1} concludes the proof. \end{proof} We are now ready to estimate $\Xi_2$ up to the third order with respect to $x_n$. \begin{lemma} There exist $\delta=\delta(q)$ and $C=C_q>0$ such that the following holds: if $\limsup_{n\to\infty} x_n\leq \delta$, then we have for every $n\geq 1$,
+Therefore, Proposition \ref{prop:crucial:product} and \eqref{eq:cor:4th:power:1} concludes the proof. \end{proof} We are now ready to estimate $\Xi_2$ up to the third order with respect to $x_n$. \begin{lemma} There exist $\delta=\delta(q)$ and $C=C_q>0$ such that the following holds: if $x_{n_0}\leq \delta$ holds for some $n_0\geq 1$, then for all $n\geq n_0+5$,